aws-samples/serverless-patterns/eventbridge-pipes-sqs-to-stepfunctions-terraform/README.md

-# SQS to Step Functions with EventBridge Pipes
+# Invoke AWS Step Functions state machine with Amazon with EventBridge Pipes

-This pattern shows how to use [EventBridge Pipes](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-pipes.html) to launch a StepFunctions state machine with a message coming from SQS Queue.
+This pattern shows how to use [Amazon EventBridge Pipes](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-pipes.html) to launch an AWS Step Functions state machine with a message coming from an Amazon SQS Queue.
 The pattern is deployed using Terraform.

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/eventbridge-pipes-sqs-to-stepfunctions-terraform.